MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/overview.md

 <!--todo: thie overview seems repetitive with the Intro section-->

 <!--## UI flows overview

-UI flows bring Robotic Process Automation to Microsoft Flow.
-You now can automate repetitive tasks performed through the user interface of Windows or Web apps.
-UI flows enables recording and automated replay of your actions such as mouse clicks, keyboard inputs, copy, paste, and more.

 You will find your UI flows alongside Automated, Button, Scheduled and Business Process flows in **My flows** tab. -->